Padonkaffsky jargon: Origin and etymology

 Plus, being an American means that the rest of the world should have to cater to me.
 But that's just mypointofview.

 In reaction to this comment, an Internet meme started, urging the English language user to Learn Albanian! and flooding him with email messages, text messages, and calls to his personal cell phone.
 Eventually, the English language user wrote an apology in Russian, explaining that he had mastered the Albanian language.

 Since then, the request to "Learn Olbanian!" became a friendly response to anyone using incorrect grammar or when saying something that doesn't make sense.

 An invitation to "Learn Olbanian!" was directed at Madonna in 2006, when in her blog she used an electronic translator to address her Russian fans and called them "Russian ventilators" by mistake (i.e. by confusing "fan (person)" and "fan (machine)", while the latter is ventilyator in Russian).

 Use and development

-The language was first developed in 1997 by intellectuals with Internet access who were developing and using open-source software LiveJournal and Russian FidoNet.
-They were journalists, system administrators and professionals with academic degrees.
+The language arose in 1997 among intellectuals who were developing and using LiveJournal and Russian FidoNet.

 The language is based on sensational (mostly phonetic, but also counterphonetic) spelling of the Russian and Ukrainian languages often using profanity.
 It combines complex orthography with creative use of idioms and literary expression.
 It is often used to express disagreement, amusement, or to create political satire.
 It was popularized by the padonki subculture on websites like Udaff.com and Fuck.ru (currently defunct) created by entrepreneur Egor Lavrov and Konstantin Rykov, now a deputy of the Duma.

 Padonkaffsky jargon is difficult to translate with a traditional dictionary because many of the misspellings also involve puns and cultural slang.
 Padonkaffsky language has gone mainstream and is common in Russian vernacular and popular culture.
-As a result, the websites on which Padonkaffsky language originally appeared are now dominated by another kind of high-shock-value material, adult content.